-Holy St. Bernard! succor the dying, Where but this instant the avalanche fell: Mother and child in the deep snow are lying, Making their grave in the cold mountain dell No! there is one who is eagerly tearing The hillock of snow from the child's freezing portals- She is borne to the hall, and to life is restored; the sank at the gates the most hopeless of mo
+Holy St. Bernard ! succor the dying, Where but this instant the avalanche fell : Mother and child in the deep snow are lying, Making their grave in the cold mountain dell Not there is complete in successful the statements. o! there is one who is eagerly tearing The hillock of snow from the child's freezin